sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 **To summarise: analysing the results of models jointly, there appears to be some evidence of differences in performance.**

-## 4.3 Performance decreases and increasing variance with question complexity
+## 4.3 Performance decrease and variance increase with question complexity

 The paper highlights this on multiple occasions, most notably in Section 4.3.
 Some examples include: